-Seeds of Hope is a dream seed sown a couple of years ago.
-This year with huge increase in demand for locally adapted, open-pollinated seed seems the perfect time to launch membership of a seed library.
+Seeds of Hope is a dream seed sown a few years ago.
+With a huge increase in demand for locally adapted, open-pollinated seed 2021 seemed the perfect time to launch membership of a seed library.
 My name's Charlie Gray and I've been saving seed at Horton Community Farm in Bradford for many years now.
 I continue to grow and save seed here and am also Northern Regional coordinator for Gaia Foundation's Seed Sovereignty programme.

-Seeds will be available through our own Airtable similar to this from London Freedom Seed Bank and will be posted to members for the cost of postage.
+We aim to make seeds available through our own Airtable similar to this from London Freedom Seed Bank and will be posted to members for the cost of postage.
 We encourage members to sow seeds and to save and return some to the library.
 This way we can increase the amount of locally available open-pollinated seed.
-Peter Brinch of www.open-pollinated-seeds.org.uk explains why open pollinated seeds are so important